geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 * [GEOS-11212](https://osgeo-org.atlassian.net/browse/GEOS-11212) OIDC accessToken verification using only JWKs URI
 * [GEOS-11219](https://osgeo-org.atlassian.net/browse/GEOS-11219) Upgraded mail and activation libraries for SMTP compatibility
 * [GEOS-11293](https://osgeo-org.atlassian.net/browse/GEOS-11293) Improve performance of wps-lontigudinal-profile

-Community modules are shared as source code to encourage collaboration.
-If a topic being explored is of interest to you, please contact the module developer to offer assistance.

 # About GeoServer 2.25 Series